forsyde/IDeSyDe/docs/usage/index.md

 ### SDF applications

-Because of the OurMDETools framework, IDeSyDe directly consume [SDF3](https://www.es.ele.tue.nl/sdf3/manuals/xml/sdf/) XML specification files.
+Because of the ForSyDe IO framework, IDeSyDe directly consume [SDF3](https://www.es.ele.tue.nl/sdf3/manuals/xml/sdf/) XML specification files.
 This applies especially to the application graphs.
 One must be careful when specifying the computational requirements of each actor, since the identification rules in IDeSyDe must be able to match them with the computational provisions in the platform decision models available.

-SDF applications can also be specified directly as `fiodl` files of the OurMDETools framework, but these are more general than SDF3, so we opt to use SDF3 files directly for the sake of comprehension.
+SDF applications can also be specified directly as `fiodl` files of the ForSyDe IO framework, but these are more general than SDF3, so we opt to use SDF3 files directly for the sake of comprehension.

 ### Periodic Workload